 But when you use adoptable storage the real external storage and the real internal storage get swapped round, and the real internal storage becomes inaccessible (it seems to be used as system cache to speed up access to the adoptable memory).

 I’d love to be able to explain the structure fully and rationally, but—although the Android file system is based on Linux, the operating system I’ve written about for years since its inception—Android’s implementation leaves me puzzled.
-The confusion deepens when you use apps like ES File Explorer or (my preferred file system app for the Shield) X-plore.
+The confusion deepens when you use apps like CX File Explorer or (my preferred file system app for the Shield) X-plore.
 Invaluable though both these apps are, they offer different views of Android’s file structure.

 A Seriously Fast SD Card